juju/docs/src/en/tutorial-k8s-static-pv.md

 ## Pre-requisites

-The following requirements are assumed:
+The following criteria are assumed:

  - that you're using Ubuntu 18.04 LTS
  - that Juju (stable snap channel) is installed.
 See the